meman987/ironbeam/README.md

 # Usage

-Save daily accoung statement from https://trading.certigo.com/ (Acount > Overview > History) in the `input` folder with the extension `.txt`.
+Save daily account statements from https://trading.certigo.com/ (Acount > Overview > History) in the `input` folder with the extension `.txt`.

 Run `just iron` to show results or run the commands in `justfile` manually if you cannot use